est31/mimas/README.md

-## Mehlon
+## Mimas

-Mehlon is a WIP voxel engine and game, inspired a little by Minecraft and a lot by Minetest.
+Mimas is a WIP voxel engine and game, inspired a little by Minecraft and a lot by Minetest.

 For usage instructions, please view [USAGE.md](USAGE.md).